Wedjat98/Wedjat98/README.md

 I also did some ComputerVesion projects like **[Face Detection](https://github.com/Wedjat98/Face-Detection),[Hand Detection](https://github.com/Wedjat98/HandDetect),[Body Detecion](https://github.com/Wedjat98/BodyTrack)** base on google mediapipe and openCV.

 And I have great intrest in Embedded Development.
-I did some **[Arduino Projects](https://github.com/Wedjat98/Arduino-Backup) and [verilog Development](https://github.com/Wedjat98/FPGA-VerilogLearning).** I have done a personal using IoT system By Esp8266,Arduino,and raspberryPI4.
+I did some **[Arduino Projects](https://github.com/Wedjat98/Arduino-Backup) and [verilog Development](https://github.com/Wedjat98/FPGA-VerilogLearning).** I have done a personal using IoT system By Esp8266,Arduino and raspberryPI4.

 ## Languages I Am Familiar With